giorginolab/infix2pharmml/README.md

 ## Modeling syntax

-### Supported features

 The following features are supported:

--   All operators defined by PharmML 0.5 should be supported
+-   All operators defined by PharmML 0.6 should be supported
 -   Constants (with user-friendly aliases, such as `e` for *exponentiale*).
 -   Variable assignments, as in `a=b+c` and definitions, as `a:=b+c`
 -   Derivative variable (ODE) definitions, as `diff(q,t):=1+sin(t)`.
 The initial condition is a parameter named `q_init`.
 -   Function definitions, such as `f(x,y):=x+y`.
 -   Use `ln` for the natural logarithm.
 The `logx` function is always two-argument (argument, base).
--   Calls to user-defined functions use an R-like named-argument syntax shown in the examples below.
+-   Calls to user-defined functions use an R-like named-argument syntax (see examples below).
 -   Factorial can be expressed as `factorial()` or with the usual exclamation mark.
 -   The `delay(X,delta)` operator (PharmML 0.3.2 and up?).
 -   Description tags for variables and derivative variables, in curly brackets.

-The following features are supported in *model mode only*:

--   Parameter assignments, as e.g. `par a=2, b=1+1`.

 ### Stand-alone mode

-Stand-alone mode generates full models which should be approximately ready to run.
-The following caveats apply:
+Stand-alone mode generates full models which should be ready to run.
+The following rules apply:

-* Only variable assignments and derivative variables are supported.
-* Multiple statements can be provided, separated by semicolon.
+* Multiple statements can be provided, separated by semicolons.
+* Parameter assignments are supported, as e.g. `par a=2, b=1+1`.
+* The only allowed statement types are assignments of parameters, variables, and  derivative variables.

 ### Constants